Govt to infuse Rs 20,000 crore subordinate debt for stressed MSMEs

 "The Cabinet today has approved Rs 20,000 crore subordinate debt for stressed MSMEs, this will benefit 2 lakh stressed MSMEs," he added.

+The central Cabinet approved equity infusion of Rs 50,000 crore for MSMEs and sanctioning two separate funds, a distressed asset fund of a Rs 20,000 crore and fund-of-fund.

+The Distressed Assets fund aims at extending support to promoters of distress units.

-The government will provide guarantee coverage of up to 85 percent for loans up to Rs 5 lakh and 75 percent for loans beyond Rs 5 lakh from financial institutions.
+Under the scheme, the central government will provide guarantee coverage of up to 85 percent for loans up to Rs 5 lakh and 75 pe rcent for loans beyond Rs 5 lakh from financial institutions.

-The scheme provides debt facility to distressed MSEMs up to 15 percent of the promoter contribution or Rs 75 lakh to promoters.
-The promoters can, in turn, infuse the amount into the MSME as equity, thereby enhancing the liquidity and maintain the debt-equity ratio.

 Key Takeaways from cabinet briefing: Cheap loans for farmers, relaxed norms for MSMEs